Specy/specy-app/src/posts/give-context-not-bias.md

 # Further reading

-I wrote [another article](/blog/posts/being-a-psychologist-to-your-overthinking-llm) about how bias behaves in thinking models, and how prompting the LLM to write it's own bias can help it to solve tasks better.
+I wrote [another article](/blog/posts/being-a-psychologist-to-your-overthinking-llm) about how bias behaves in thinking models, and how prompting the LLM to write its own bias can help it to solve tasks better.